Specific aspects to note:

 - MSTP students supplement the standard MD curriculum with a graduate school Biochemistry course during the M1 year.
 BioChem 552 is a literature-based discussion course that focuses on the critical analysis of seminal publications and is designed specifically for first-year MSTP students.

-- MSTP students have the option of completing half or all of the M2 Clinical Trunk prior to taking board exams and entering the PhD phase of training.
+- Most MSTP students complete all of the M2 Clinical Trunk prior to taking board exams and entering the PhD phase of training.

 - Each student has an individualized Research Rotation Advisory Committee to provide guidance in selecting research rotation mentors and a PhD program.